Nasal Polyps Treatment

 Nasal Polyps Diagnosis and Tests

 Nasal polyps usually appear during diagnostic rhinoscopy exams.
-They’re often associated with trouble breathing through the patient’s nostrils and may cause them to lose their sense of taste and/or smell.
+They’re often associated with trouble breathing through the patient’s nostrils and may cause patients to lose or have a diminished sense of taste and/or smell.

-You may be advised by your physician to undergo additional tests, which include a nasal endoscopy to examine your nose and mouth, a CT scan to measure its size, shape, and position, or allergy tests to identify the cause of your chronic sinusitis symptoms.
+You may be advised by your physician to undergo additional tests, which include a nasal endoscopy to examine your nose and mouth, a CT scan to measure its size, shape, and position, or allergy tests to help identify other contributing factors to your symptoms.

 Advanced Treatment Options for Nasal Polyps

 There are no known cures for nasal polyps.
 However, some treatments are used to relieve symptoms.
 These include medications, surgery, and endoscopic procedures.
 Medications can help reduce swelling and inflammation.
-Surgery is often recommended for severe cases.
-Endoscopy involves inserting a thin tube through the nostril and removing tissue samples.
-This procedure is commonly performed in conjunction with nasal surgery in Princeton at Becker ENT and Allergy.
+Surgery may be recommended for some cases but is intended as a means to open up the nasal and sinus cavities to allow topical medications to work effectively.
+Surgery is not a cure for nasal polyps.

 Propel

 Millions of people suffer from nasal polyps or chronic sinusitis.
 There are many different treatment options available, but not everyone responds well to them.
-A newer option for addressing these two conditions is the Propel sinus implant after a sinus procedure or SINUVA sinus implants.
+One option for addressing these two conditions is the Propel sinus implant after a sinus procedure or SINUVA sinus implants.

 The Propel stent is commonly placed during FESS, or functional endoscopic sinus surgery, to decrease the swelling and assist in the healing of the sinus passages.
 When you have chronic sinusitis, normal drainage is often prevented due to sinus passage inflammation.
 During surgery, these passages are enlarged.
 However, in some cases, post-surgical scarring can occur, and polyps may regrow, leading to a return of sinus inflammation, swelling, and, in some cases, infections.